borispov/forcard-front/README.md

 It feels right that I'm re-writing a lot of code and features taking important things in mind, but it's a bit frustrating knowing I might be making bad decisions which will require an important rewrite again...

+# UPDATE 12.11.2023

+I decided: to fuck with it.
+Let's recreate a whole selector's css with EVERY change.
+Why not?
+I don't have to rewrite a ton of logic to handle and 'parse' various css changes.